Part 3 - Device Registration

 }

-This will create an access key that’s only valid for the device we just created in the previous node.
+This creates an access key that’s only valid for the device we created in the previous node.

-, which will put the result of this Losant API request back onto the payload.
-This will include the access key and secret that we need to send back in the endpoint reply.
+, which puts the result of this Losant API request back onto the payload.
+This includes the access key and secret that we need to send back in the endpoint reply.

-The last thing we need to do is reply to the request with the newly created device ID, the access key, and the access secret.
+The final step is to reply to the request with the newly created device ID, the access key, and the access secret.

 to the following: